elinkrull/cross-course-project/README.md

 ## Contributing

-Open a pull request so code can be reviewed.
+Open a pull request so that code can be reviewed.

 ## Contact